Skip to Content

 20 Best Things to Do in Bryce Canyon National Park, Utah

-Only in Bryce Canyon can you see the largest collection of hoodoos in the world, hundreds of thousands of pillars that reach the sky.
-Their naturally striped bodies reveal how “looking at rocks” is one of the best things in Bryce Canyon.
+Here, you can see the largest collection of hoodoos worldwide, with hundreds of thousands of pillars reaching the sky.
+Their naturally striped bodies reveal why “looking at rocks” is one of the best things in Bryce Canyon.

 TL;DR